Anomaly Detection in Industrial Systems

 Data quality and preprocessing

-• Sensor calibration drift
+• Sensor calibration and validation

-• Time synchronization issues
+• Time synchronization across multiple data sources

-• Historical data storage
+• Scalable data storage solutions

-Best practices for industrial deployment
+Best practices

-3. Maintain historical data for trend analysis and model training
+3. Maintain historical data for pattern learning

-4. Regular system calibration and model retraining
+4. Regular system calibration and validation

 5. Integration with existing industrial control systems

-• Integration with digital twin technology
+• Integration with Digital Twin Technology

 • Enhanced visualization tools